 Ricinoleic acid, formally called 12-hydroxy-9-cis-octadecenoic acid is a fatty acid.
 It is an unsaturated omega-9 fatty acid and a hydroxy acid.
 It is a major component of the seed oil obtained from mature Castor plant (Ricinus communis L., Euphorbiaceae) seeds or in sclerotium of ergot (Claviceps purpurea Tul., Clavicipitaceae).

-Ricinoleic Acid is used as a thickener for silicon grease, as a rubber activator/accelerator and in the manufacture of certain personal care products, among other applications.
-This product can be used as a sustainable alternative to other emollients and thickeners.
-12-hydroxy stearic acid is entirely vegetable-based, and not tested on animals at any part of the manufacturing process.
-Its GMO-free, and contains no peanuts, tree nuts, wheat, grains, dairy, eggs, fish or gluten.
+Ricinoleic Acid can be used as a thickener for silicon grease, as a rubber activator/accelerator and in the manufacture of certain personal care products, among other applications.
+As a result, Ricinoleic Acid product can be used as a sustainable alternative to other emollients and thickeners.
+Our 12-hydroxy stearic acid is entirely vegetable-based, and not tested on animals at any part of the manufacturing process.
+In addition, it is GMO-free, and contains no know allergen.
 It also contains no residual solvents and is REACH registered for use in the European Union.
 12-hydroxystearic acid is nonreactive, nonflammable and not an explosive hazard.

 Castor Oil and its Properties

-Castor beans are cultivated for their seeds, yielding a viscous, pale yellow nonvolatile and nondrying castor oil.18 The physical properties of castor oil have been studied.
+Castor beans are cultivated for their seeds, yielding a viscous, pale yellow nonvolatile and nondrying castor oil.
 Comparative analysis showed that the values of viscosity, density, thermal conductivity, and pour point for castor oil were higher than the values of a standard lubricant (SAE 40 engine oil).

 Applications of castor oil and its derivatives